 The calculation of Deployment Frequency requires surfacing data from CI/CD tools (e.g. Jenkins, CircleCI).
 This is typically done via reporting plug-ins to such tools or via an end-to-end delivery metrics dashboard like Plandek.

 Delivery metrics dashboards like Plandek enable you to analyse delivery, engineering and DevOps metrics in a number of different ways.
 For example, you can analyse Deployment Frequency by branch, portfolio, programme, repository or team.
 As such targets can be set and practical actions taken to increase deployment frequency, which in turn increases your project turnover and, ultimately, your product’s value.

 Code Cycle Time is a key DevOps metric as it tracks the efficiency of the Pull Request process – which itself is a critical element of the end-to-end software delivery process.

 More specifically, Code Cycle Time analyses all completed Pull Requests (PRs) – such as closed, merged, and declined – within the specified time range and shows the average hours to complete.

 Not only that but Code Cycle Time provides full insight into the different stages that a PR goes through, such as Time to Review, Time to Approve, Time to Merge/Close and Time to Deploy.

 The method of calculation of Code Cycle Time is shown below:

-A powerful DevOps analytics tools like Plandek enables you to analyse Code Cycle Time by a number of different filters in order to identify bottlenecks and reduce it significantly.
-Such filters include analysis by PR author, PR participant, Code Cycle Time Stage, Respository and Ticket Issue Type.
+A powerful DevOps analytics tool like Plandek enables you to analyse Code Cycle Time using a number of different filters in order to identify bottlenecks and reduce them significantly.
+Such filters include analysis by PR author, PR participant, Code Cycle Time Stage, Repository and Ticket Issue Type.